Flo0806/vorm/packages/docs/core/validation.md

 }
 ```

-✅ Affects does not revalidate other fields.
+`affects` does not revalidate other fields.
 Instead, it propagates the same error message to the specified fields if the current rule fails.

 ## Controlling Validation Flow